Our Lady of La Salette

 Our Lady of La Salette (Notre-Dame de La Salette) is a Marian apparition reported by two French children, Maximin Giraud and Mélanie Calvat, to have occurred at La Salette-Fallavaux, France, in 1846.

 On 19 September 1851, the local bishop formally approved the public devotion and prayers to Our Lady of La Salette.
 On 21 August 1879, Pope Leo XIII granted a canonical coronation to the image now located within the Basilica of Our Lady of La Salette.
 A Russian-style tiara was granted to the image, instead of the solar-type tiara used in the traditional depictions of Our Lady during her apparitions.

 Places dedicated to Our Lady of La Salette outside of France include a sanctuary in Oliveira de Azeméis, Portugal; a sanctuary in Gdańsk, Poland; a chapel in San Miguel de Allende, Guanajuato, Mexico; a shrine in Kodaikanal, Tamilnadu, India; as well as a national shrine in Attleboro, Massachusetts, and a shrine in Enfield, New Hampshire, in the United States, known for their displays of Christmas lights.
+There is a national shrine of Our Lady of La Salette at Kayakunnu, Nadavayal, in Wayanad, Kerala, India run by Missionaries of Our Lady of La Salette.